Flying with a Dog in Australia: The Ultimate Guide

 Flying Puppies and Senior Dogs

-Qantas will not fly puppies under the age of 12 weeks (due to the risk of dehydration).
-While for Virgin Australia, the cut-off is 8 weeks, with puppies between 8 and 12 weeks requiring a vet health certificate.
+Qantas will not fly puppies under the age of 12 weeks, due to the risk of dehydration.
+For Virgin Australia the cut-off is 8 weeks, with puppies between 8 and 12 weeks requiring a vet health certificate.
 A vet health certificate is also usually required for pets over 12 years old.

 If you’re flying together with your pet, it’s best to book their flight before making your own flights.
 There are two main reasons for this: the number of pets that can be accommodated on most flights are limited (sometimes only one or two on smaller planes), plus as detailed above there are some occasions where pets are not permitted at all (such as specific planes, airports and hours of the day).

 Cancellation and change conditions are also usually quite generous for pet bookings, compared to many human bookings.
-(For instance, when I flew with Qantas in 2019, pet tickets could be refunded up to 14 days before travel).
-Additionally, there is usually no variation in the cost of flying pets, even if you are booking last minute.
+Bookings through Qantas can be cancelled online up to 24 hours in advance with no penalty.
+Additionally, there is no variation in the cost of flying pets, even if you are booking last minute.

-Note that before you book your pet, you will need to know the size of the crate and the combined weight, as this is used to determine if your pet will fit on the flight plus their ticket cost.
+Note that before you book your pet, you will need to know the size of the crate and the combined weight of your pet and crate, as this is used to determine if your pet will fit on the flight plus their ticket cost.

 Booking Pets to Fly with Qantas

-In the past, I’ve found Qantas the easiest airline to book for my dog, thanks to their online booking portal where you can book pets to fly, as long as your pet plus their crate is no larger than 129cm x 62cm x 82cm (and doesn’t weight more than 50kg combined), and you don’t have a snub-nosed pet.
-And as of June 2023, you can once again easily book pets online.
+Qantas is the easiest airline to make a booking for your pet, thanks to their online booking portal, as long as your pet plus their crate is no larger than 131cm x 77cm x 85cm (and doesn’t weight more than 50kg combined) and you don’t have a snub-nosed pet.

 Booking Pets to Fly with Virgin Australia